-Management Consultant will review and clear all screening and environmental assessment reports.
+PMU Support Consultant reviews and clears all screening and environmental assessment reports.
 LGED will conduct verification of some screening.

-The PMU Support consultants will also review and update Environmental Supervision Manual incorporating the rural road and bridge improvements, rural road and bridge maintenance and rehibilitation issues in the beginning of their contract to confirm the environmental supervision procedures and systems including inspection, monitoring and reporting mechanisms to be followed by each associated parties during the sub-project implementation.
-The manual will be continuously updated / modified throughout the implementation period so as to document the best operating / construction practices for future use by LGED as part of the agreed strategy or mainstreaming the environmental management process into all LGED works.
+The PMU Support consultants also reviews and updates Environmental Monitoring Checklist incorporating the rural road and bridge improvements, rural road and bridge maintenance and rehabilitation issues in the beginning of their contract to confirm the environmental supervision procedures and systems including inspection, monitoring and reporting mechanisms to be followed by each associated parties during the sub-project implementation.
+The manual will be continuously updated / modified throughout the remaining implementation period of RTIP-II and continuing through RTIP-II (Additional Financing) so as to document the best operating / construction practices for future use by LGED as part of the agreed strategy or mainstreaming the environmental management process into all LGED works.
 The Environmental Specialist of the PMU Support Consultants would primarily be responsible for providing technical assistance to the EMU, XEN, and Upazila Engineers.

-The PMU Support consultant shall assist LGED in quality control, monitoring, coordinating and implementation of EMF, supervising the measures necessary to mitigate the projects effects on the society and environment as outlined in the documents.
+The PMU Support consultant assists LGED in quality control, monitoring, coordinating and implementation of EMF, supervising the measures necessary to mitigate the projects effects on the society and environment as outlined in the documents.
 The assistance will include review of social and environmental screening/assessment, plans and & budget and, where necessary, structuring and phasing implementation of the plans and identifying the specific agencies to be involved in the mitigation of social and environmental protection activities, particularly in cases where NGO participation needs to be arranged and coordinated.

-5.4 Design and Supervision (DS) Consultants
+5.3 Design and Supervision (DS) Consultants for RTIP-II and AF

-The DS consultants will be based in the regional office and will be responsible for design and overall supervision of sub-project activities.
-The design consultants will ensure quality control and report to PD through the management consultant.
-The DS will also assist the EMU for ensuring environmental compliance and monitoring of progress including EMP and/or ECP implementation.
+The DS consultants of RTIPII are based in the regional office and responsible for design and overall supervision of sub-project activities.
+The design consultants ensures quality control and report to PD through the PMU Support Consultant.
+The DSCs assist the EMU for ensuring environmental compliance and monitoring of progress including EMP and/or ECP implementation.

-RTIP II: Flood Damage (Additional Financing) will ensure that proper environmental screening will be done by the design consultant.
-Design consultant will ensure Initial Environmental Examination (IEE) or Environmental Impact Assessment (EIA) of the all rural road sub-projects.
+RTIP-II (Additional Financing) will ensure that proper environmental screening will be done by the design consultant.
+Design consultant will ensure Environmental Assessment or Environmental Impact Assessment (EIA) of the all rural road sub-projects.
 LGED will conduct verification of some screening and assessment.
 LGED will ensure that proper environmental screening will be done by the design consultant.